disq/data-api-server/README.md

 (**FIXME** add random-letter-of-the-alphabet partitioning?)

-The file format is TSV with embedded JSON, first column is the timestamp of the event, and second column is the JSON data. (**FIXME** check Spark load formats)
+The file format is TSV with embedded JSON, first column is the received timestamp of the event in nanoseconds, and second column is the JSON data. (**FIXME** check Spark load formats)

+## Caveats
+- Bulk mode is not supported.
+A way to send bulk (ie. previously cached) events can be implemented, preferably with a protocol that natively supports batching.
+- Events are validated in the same goroutine as the request, because event validation is currently a few string operations.
+This way we can tell the client if their event is "valid" or not using the HTTP status code in the response.
+- If time-consuming validation tasks are needed, the server should always return `200 OK` on received data and do the actual processing/validation in a worker-pool.
+- Events are written to storage in a single-threaded manner (one goroutine per file) due to the nature of the CSV-format.
+If we were to switch the filesystem with a data storage service, a worker-pool should be used so that events can be written in parallel.
+- Client IP and other related metadata is not stored.
+- Authentication (API key) is not implemented.
+- Rate-limiting is not implemented, but it should be fairly easy using proper middlewares.
+- CSV escapes quotes, which is not good because the data is a JSON map and always has quotes in it.
+Another format (at least custom CSV dialect with quote-escaping disabled) would've been better.

 ## Statistics
 **TODO**

+## SDKs
+- SDKs should store and retry each event until they get an `HTTP 200` from the server.
+- If `HTTP 400` response is encountered, the event is deemed invalid by the server and should be discarded without further retries.
+- Response body and/or headers (like `Content-Type`) are subject to change and should not be checked by the SDKs.